sufianrhazi/gooey/README.md

 The `getContext` function allows the component to read context values.
 See the `createContext` section below.

 The `onEffect` function allows the creation of effects which are scoped to the lifetime of the component.
+These effects are guaranteed to trigger **after** mounted calculations in JSX, so it is safe to read from the component's DOM subtree in the effect.
+Note: this is guaranteed for the mounted children of the component, **not** for parent subtrees.

 To demonstrate the use of `onEffect`, here's a "log" component which takes a collection of log messages, and scrolls the container so that the last log message is visible when additional log messages are added: